NomNomNarang/Pneumonia_Detection/README.md

-🫁 Pneumonia Detection using Hybrid Deep Learning (EfficientNet + Classical Features)
+**🫁 Pneumonia Detection using Hybrid Deep Learning (EfficientNet + Classical Features) **

 📘 Overview

 Pneumonia is a severe lung infection that can be life-threatening if not diagnosed early.
-Chest X-rays are the most widely used tool for detection — but manual interpretation is time-consuming and prone to errors.
+Chest X-rays are the most widely used tool for detection —but manual interpretation is time-consuming and prone to errors.

 This project presents a Hybrid Deep Learning Model combining: